 Students are required to maintain health insurance coverage while enrolled in clinicals at AUC.
-The University offers a student health insurance plan with Aetna Student Health.
+The University offers a student health insurance plan with Aetna Student Health during their clinical sciences semesters.
+Students may waive coverage if they hold their own health insurance policy that meets the Aetna waiver standards and complete the waiver by the required deadline.
+More information can be obtained in the benefit's guide at aetnastudenthealth.com/AUC.
+Students beginning clinical sciences rotations in January or May will be required to have health insurance and will have the opportunity to waive university-sponsored health insurance upon entering their clinical sciences semester and then again in the Fall following their entry into clinical sciences.

-Students may waive coverage if they hold their own health insurance policy that meets the waiver standards.
-More information can be obtained in the benefit's guide at aetnastudenthealth.com.
-Waivers are accepted once per year (Fall).
-Students beginning clinical rotations in January or May who wish to apply to waive insurance will be required to waive insurance for their entering semester only and then again in the Fall following their entry into clinical sciences.
 Students who will be undertaking their cores in the UK for a period of at least 6 months and who would require a student visa, will purchase compulsory healthcare cover from the UK's National Health Service [NHS] as a feature of their visa application.
 Therefore, UK students with insurance coverage from the National Health Service may request to waive Aetna coverage.
-UK students should submit their UK Clinical Health Insurance Waiver Request at myAUC or by contacting the Office of Student Finance at accounts@aucmed.edu.
+UK students should submit their Residence Permit Card to the Office of Student Finance at accounts@aucmed.edu during the term they wish to waive.
 Charges for past term insurance fees will not be refunded for any reason.

-AUC requires all students have adequate health coverage until graduation.
+AUC requires all enrolled students have adequate health coverage until graduation.
 To request extended health insurance coverage past graduation and through the end of August, please contact the Office of Student Finance at accounts@aucmed.edu.